UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-17.md

 When told him they showed carvings worshipped by other nations, he accused her of fibbing and sought out Moffat for confirmation.
 When he confirmed that the people who made such objects of veneration from wood and stone had the same capacities as himself — heads, lungs, and the capacity to speak — he replied ‘After this, never say that the Bechuanas are either foolish or ignorant”.
 Taking out his own whistle, carved from ivory, he asked:

-What would my people think if I were to worship that?… They would think I was a madman, and would throw me over a precipice, and cover me with stones.[^49]
+> What would my people think if I were to worship that?… They would think I was a madman, and would throw me over a precipice, and cover me with stones.[^49]

 Moffat asserted that this proved the absence of idolatry in southern Africa, although the manner in which the man thought he would be killed suggests he may have believed he would ultimately have been accused of witchcraft if he behaved in this way.

 Moffat went on to tell his audience that the Botswana ‘can reason, and reason well; that they can express themselves in language that would vie with the or more civilised nations’, giving the example of ‘one of their public parliaments’ where you will see:

-the profoundest order, while orator after orator, or senator – call them if you please – after senator, rises and describes the state of the nation, the different movements that are to be attended to, or plans that are to be devised or exertions made, in order to save the state or save the town.
+> the profoundest order, while orator after orator, or senator – call them if you please – after senator, rises and describes the state of the nation, the different movements that are to be attended to, or plans that are to be devised or exertions made, in order to save the state or save the town.
 I have heard them cutting hairs, I should almost say.[^50]

 While clear about the intellectual capacities of individual Africans, as well as the decorum of their political institutions, Moffat seems felt that their lives nevertheless needed to be reoriented around a Christian God.
 The large stone chapel at Kuruman arguably reflects this attitude in material form.
-Rather than being hidden at centre of domestic space, Modimo, the ultimate ancestor, was provided with a prominent and permanent space at the centre of his new community.
+Rather than being hidden at the centre of domestic space, Modimo, the ultimate ancestor, was provided with a prominent and permanent space at the centre of his new community.

 When Moffat first proposed establishing his mission at Seoding, Mothibi had objected that there not enough trees from which to build houses.
 While Moffat partly solved this problem by building the mission buildings from stone, and locating roof beams elsewhere, the mission’s location likely limited the scale of the houses which could be easily built by the Africans who made their homes there.
 The establishment of a permanent stone-built church at Kuruman coincided with a reduction in scale of the houses built by African Christian for themselves, and, over time the removal of sacred space from their centre.

 Given that Moffat kept copies of _Missionary Sketches_ at his home, he likely followed reports of conversions in Polynesia, where the efforts of his ‘missionary brother’, John Williams, were generally crowned by the communal building of substantial new places of worship, as at Rarotonga (Chapter 12).
 Indeed, the 1826 catalogue of the Missionary Museum described the display of the  ‘Household Idols of Pomare’ in front of:

-A large model Church, 712 feet long, built for Pomare, for the worship of Jehovah.[^51]
+_A large model Church, 712 feet long, built for Pomare, for the worship of Jehovah._[^51]

 Such Polynesian edifices, frequently built at the site of a former _marae_ (ceremonial enclosures), were largely initiated and overseen by Polynesian leaders.
 The stone chapel at Kuruman, however, seems to have been overwhelmingly built by Europeans, with Africans only providing unskilled labour (excepting the earlier chapel built by Jan Arendt).

 The article about the chapel, printed in the _Missionary Chronicle_ in 1840, underlined that it had largely been a European effort, suggesting that:

-The raising of the roof was found to be an herculean and dangerous task, in a country where there were neither blocks nor tackles, and but few individuals who dared to trust themselves on naked walls.
+> The raising of the roof was found to be an herculean and dangerous task, in a country where there were neither blocks nor tackles, and but few individuals who dared to trust themselves on naked walls.
 While the roof was proceeding, the natives often remarked that the Missionaries must have been brought up in a baboon’s country, and therefore accustomed to precipices and walls.[^52]

 The Chapel finally opened in November 1838, shortly before Moffat and his family returned to Britain.
 The final paragraph of the _Missionary Chronicle_ article pointed out that a shortfall of just under £100 remained on the chapel, presumably hoping the article would stimulate further donations to clear this.